UMaine Food Testing Services

 207-581-2791 or email: email@example.com

 What is required for the review process:

-- One container of each finished product in the container in which it will be
+product must be packaged in the container in which it will be sold to

-- Detailed process description of how each product is made including heating
+- Detailed description of how each product is produced, including

 - Please limit the number of samples to 10 per review.

-- Please be sure to place an identifying label on each product.
+- Be sure to place an identifying label on each product.

 - For ready to eat and minimally processed foods – you may need